teese/weighslide/README.md

 The current weighslide program is designed to be easy to use and allows highly customisable windows.
 Weighslide is not currently optimised for large datasets.

+#####Citation:
-**Citation:**<br /> A publication will be added at a later date.
+A publication will be added at a later date.
 For now, please cite as follows:
-"A sliding window analysis was performed using the weighslide module in python (Mark Teese, Technical University of Munich)."
+"A sliding window analysis was performed using the weighslide module in python (Mark Teese, Technical University of Munich)."<br>
+#####Keywords:
-**Keywords:**<br /> sliding window, rolling window, weighted window, data normalisation, data normalization, 1D array, numerical list
+sliding window, rolling window, weighted window, data normalisation, data normalization, 1D array, numerical list<br>

 # How it works
-Weighslide takes as an input a 1D array (list) of numerical data, and applies a user-defined weighting and
-    algorithm in a sliding-window fashion across the data.
+Weighslide takes as an input a 1D array (list) of numerical data, and applies a user-defined weighting and algorithm in a sliding-window fashion across the data.

     For example: